AxlRocket/GodotSharpInstaller/README.md

 In the main form app :

+ - To reduce close the main form app, use the cross in the top right corner
- - If you want the app to be started with window don't forget to check the option in the "options" menu
+ - If you want the app to be started with window don't forget to check it in the "options" menu
  - If you want the app to do not check the Godot 4 versions don't forget to check it too in the "options" menu
+ - You can close GodotSharpInstaller with the "Exit" int the "options" menu

+In the system tray icon :

+ - You can manually check for an update
+ - You can open the main form app
+ - You can close GodotSharpInstaller